 Successful applicants will receive part remission of tuition fees through to the end of Year 12, typically between 25-50%.

-Applications for The Woodleigh Academic Excellence Scholarship, open to students entering Years 4 to 10 in 2027, are now open to current and prospective students.
-Applications close on Friday 25 July 2025.
+Applications for The Woodleigh Academic Excellence Scholarship, open to students entering Years 4 to 10, are now closed.

 Successful applicants will receive part remission of tuition fees through the end of Year 12, typically between 25-33%.

-Applications for The Woodleigh Community and Culture Scholarship, open to students entering Years 4 to 10 in 2027, are now open to prospective students only.
-Applications close on Friday 25 July 2025.
+Applications for The Woodleigh Community and Culture Scholarship, open to students entering Years 4 to 10, are now closed.

 Respect for the Environment is one of the core tenets of Woodleigh School.
 It is central to how our school operates; we care for our country, understanding that we must move beyond sustainability and regenerate the environments we call home.

-The Henderson Sustainability and Regenerative Scholarship is Victoria’s first scholarship awarded on Sustainable and Regenerative grounds and is offered to students entering Years 4 through 10 in 2027.
+The Henderson Sustainability and Regenerative Scholarship is Victoria’s first scholarship awarded on Sustainable and Regenerative grounds and is offered to students entering Years 4 through 10.

 Named after Brian Henderson, who led the Senior Campus and pioneered the school's landscaping and land regeneration efforts during his tenure from 1975 until 2007, it recognises the positive, solutions-focused impact and advocacy young people can bring to the world they will inherit.